 Have a shopping spree

 Take a shopping trip downtown to The Pumpkin Patch to browse their collection of classic, nostalgia-inducing toys, dolls, games, stuffed animals and more.
-Just down the street, check out Duck Worth Wearing for outfits for all the kids.
-Say goodbye to warm winter clothes and hello to a new spring wardrobe!
+Just down the street, check out Duck Worth Wearing for summer outfits for all the kids.Â

 Enjoy a sweet treat